 Brick Underground test-drove four expense-splitting tools, each aiming to ease the administrative headache of those pesky bills, bills, bills.
 Here's the lowdown:

 1. Splitwise (free)

 This straightforward web tool and smartphone app lets you easily add friends based on phone number or e-mail, then input the total amount of a bill and a description and divide equally by a percentage or “shares.”
 It does all of the math for you, sends notifications, and allows you to send reminders.
-While you can upload photos of your bills, you can’t pay via the app, meaning you’re still stuck with cash, checks, or money transfers via PayPal or services like Chase QuickPay.
+You can upload photos of your bills, but you can’t pay via the app, meaning you’re still stuck with cash, checks, or money transfers via PayPal or services like Chase QuickPay and Venmo (see below).

 When roommates pay, just click “settle up” to subtract how much they’ve paid.
 This will keep a running tally of debts in a simplified list form.
 The option to sort your roommates into groups makes everything seamless—whenever you have a new expense, just add all of them with one click.
 The interface is simple, too.
 It takes one click to add a bill, and the home screen of the app shows you how much you’re owed at any given time.
 There is also a “remind” button to send amounts due, it’s simple to use, and is a great way to keep bills organized.
 Now, if only there was a way to pay within the app, it would be perfect.